17 Walks in Edinburgh to Get Your Step Count Up!

 The estate’s main house is now in ruins.
 You can visit the walled garden and ornate stable block.

-Along your walk you’ll also come across the defunct Cammo water tower.
-Behind there is a hill from which you can enjoy views of Corstorphine Hill and the Pentland Hills.
+Behind, there is a hill from which you can enjoy views of Corstorphine Hill and the Pentland Hills.

-Read next:| Brilliant Books Set in Edinburgh.
+Read next: Brilliant Books Set in Edinburgh.

 Corstorphine Hill